 Roz started the business when she was expecting her third child in 1976.
 From a bag of yellow sheepskin offcuts she bought for $2, Roz made 'sulphur bugs' for the then famous Toot n Whistle Railway in Rotorua - at home on her kitchen table.
-Souvenir wholesale supply has been the main stay of the business ever since, and still is today (pre Covid 19 at least).
-Rozcraft now provide the widest variety of New Zealand made products seen on the souvenir market.
-It is not an easy thing to do and has become even more challenging over the last 15 years as more and more very low priced items have arrived on our shores from factories overseas while NZ wage rates have risen and production jobs, especially sewing, have become less attractive to school leavers and job seekers.
+Souvenir wholesale supply has been the main stay of the business ever since (pre Covid 19 at least) and we now provide the widest variety of New Zealand made products seen on the souvenir market shelves.
+It is not an easy thing to do and has become even more challenging over the last 15 years as more and more very low priced items have arrived on our shores from factories overseas, while NZ wage rates have risen and production jobs, especially sewing, have become less attractive to school leavers and job seekers.
 The days of everyone in New Zealand learning to sew at school are over, it's far easier to go to the store and buy a new one!
 Many companies that used to manufacture souvenirs in NZ have now closed down.

 But with this challenge has come opportunity.
 Locals and visitors alike are growing tired of shelves of mass produced items made in acrylic materials.
 Tourists don't want to fly 10,000km and take a "souvenir of New Zealand" home with them that was made in a factory closer to their own country than it is to New Zealand.

-We're also now in a unique position of being able to supply craft resources for education and home use - using our existing materials and experience to help others bring out their creative side - something we couldn't do if all our products were coming in ready made from overseas.
+We're also now in a unique position of being able to supply the craft materials we use in our own manufacturing for education and home use - using our materials and experience to help others bring out their own creative side - something we couldn't do if all our products were coming in ready made from overseas.

-We're also able to supply school and centre's with items like our heuristic play baskets and woven borders to give their centre's a natural NZ look because we already have those resources and experience from our manufacturing.
+We're also able to supply schools and centre's with items like our heuristic play baskets and woven borders to give their centre's a natural NZ look because we already have the materials and experience from our manufacturing.

-We hope you enjoy the website and the products on it, please contact us if you have any questions.
+We hope you enjoy our new website and the products on it, please contact us if you have any questions.